 GCDs may also generate revenue through the assessment and collection of well production fees on permitted wells as established in TWC, Chapter 36.
 Unless otherwise addressed by a district's enabling legislation, the production fees are capped by state law at \$1 per acre-foot/year for agricultural use, and \$10 per acre-foot/year for other uses.
-Based on groundwater use data (personal communication, TWDB 2008), about 2,036 acre-feet of groundwater for nonagricultural uses and 294 acre-feet of groundwater for irrigation are used in the western Comal territory of the designated PGMA.
-The southwestern Travis territory, based on the same data, produced about 255 acre-feet of groundwater for non-agricultural uses and 297 acre-feet of groundwater for agricultural irrigation.
+Based on groundwater use data (personal communication, TWDB 2008), about 2,036 acre-feet of groundwater for non-agricultural uses and 294 acre-feet/year of groundwater for irrigation are used in the western Comal territory of the designated PGMA.
+The southwestern Travis territory, based on the same data, produced about 355 acre-feet/year of groundwater for non-agricultural uses and 297 acre-feet/year of groundwater for agricultural irrigation.

-If a single GCD was created for each territory and funded by using only production fees, the potential revenue would equal \$20,654 and \$2,847 for the western Comal and southwestern Travis territories, respectively.
+If a single GCD was created for each territory and funded by using only production fees, the potential revenue would equal \$20,654 and \$3,847/year for the western Comal and southwestern Travis territories, respectively.
 Both estimates are well below the assumed minimal funds of \$250,000 for annual GCD operational expenses (Table 5).
 A combination of ad valorem taxes and production fees could be used to finance a GCD in both territories.
-Using the \$250,000 estimated minimum, minus the potential production fee revenues estimated above, \$229,346 and \$247,153 for the western Comal and southwestern Travis territories, respectively would need to be funded by ad valorem taxes or \$0.00546 and \$0.00148 per \$100 of property value for the western Comal and southwestern Travis territories.
+Using the \$250,000 estimated minimum, minus the potential production fee revenues estimated above, \$229,346 and \$246,153/year for the western Comal and southwestern Travis territories, respectively would need to be funded by ad valorem taxes of \$0.00546 and \$0.00147 per \$100 of property value for the western Comal and southwestern Travis territories, respectively.